SzymonKubica/ebpf-on-micrcontrollers-research/notes/cheriot-paper-notes.md

 flexibility i.e. adding a new compartment requires modifying the physical setup of the deployed system (adding a new microcontroller).

+*"In an embedded system, partic- ularly one without atomic operations (optional in RISC-V), software often needs to disable interrupts for short periods"*

+-> Important motivation for disabling interrupts, useful context for fyp.

+*"CHERIoT addresses these inefficiencies, arriving at an encoding (fig. 1) that optimizes for the typical embedded programming model."*

+-> CHERIoT ensures that the memory overhead of having capabilities ingrained into pointers is minimised.

+*"Instead, our CPU pipeline offers hardware-assisted temporal memory safety with a stronger security model and without need of an MMU."*

+-> Understand what is actually meant by the temporal memory safety.

 Overview of compartments

 -> compartment = code + data (some of which is private)